austin3410/rainmeter/README.md

 Selecting Wallpapers:

-		This setup works best with minimalistic or dark wallpapers. simpledesktops.com is a good website to get nice minimal design desktops.... or Google
+		This setup works best with minimalistic or dark wallpapers. simpledesktops.com is a good website to get nice minimal design desktops.... or Google.

 Use cases: